Optimal quantum operations at zero energy cost: Multiround recursive protocols

 Given a sequence of $K$ binary filters with outcomes $\{\rm succ, \rm fail\}$, consider the protocol defined by the following instructions: \begin{enumerate} \item Set $k=1$. \item If $k\le K$, then apply the $k$-th filter; else terminate. \item If the outcome is $x= \rm succ$, then terminate. \item If the outcome is $x=\rm fail$, then replace $k$ with $k+1$ and go back to instruction 1. \end{enumerate} Recursive protocols of this form are an example of ``quantum loop programs", studied in Ref. \cite{loop}.
 All these protocols can be can be visualized as decision trees of the following form

-Protocols of the above form have been employed for different purposes, including entanglement concentration \cite{divincenzo}, implementation of quantum gates \cite{RUS1,RUS2,RUS3} and ancilla-driven computation \cite{ADQC}.
+Protocols of this form have been employed for different purposes, including entanglement concentration \cite{divincenzo}, implementation of quantum gates \cite{RUS1,RUS2,RUS3} and ancilla-driven computation \cite{ADQC}.
 One such protocol that is particularly similar to ours is \emph{quantum rejection sampling} \cite{rejectionsampling}.
 There, the goal is to generate a target superposition $|\psi\>$ using a black box $U_\varphi$ that prepares another superposition $|\varphi\>$ from a fixed state $|0\>$.
-The difference between rejection sampling and our problem is that in our case we do not have the black box $U_\varphi$ at disposal, but only the coherent superposition $|\varphi\>$, which is a strictly weaker resource due to Nielsen and Chuang's no-programming theorem \cite{nielsen1997programmable}.
+The difference between rejection sampling and our problem is that in our case we do not have the black box $U_\varphi$ at disposal.
+Instead, we have the coherent superposition $|\varphi\>$, which is a strictly weaker resource than the gate $U_{\varphi}$, due to Nielsen and Chuang's no-programming Theorem \cite{nielsen1997programmable}.

 In our case, the goal of the protocol is to transform a coherent superposition of energy eigenstates into another.
-Of course, at each step there will be a tradeoff between the fidelity with the target and the probability of success.
+Of course, at each step there will be a trade-off between the fidelity with the target and the probability of success.
 In the simplest scenario, the protocol can be designed to attain the absolute maximum of the fidelity at each round, and to do so with maximum probability of success.
 An experimenter following such a protocol will have the guarantee that the best possible performance is achieved in each individual round.